Beijing tests millions to stem 'developing' COVID cluster at 24-hour bar | Health

 - China

 The re-emergence of infections is also raising new concerns about the outlook for the world's second-largest economy.
-China is only just shaking off a heavy blow from a two-month lockdown of Shanghai, its most populous city and commercial nerve center, that also roiled global supply chains.
-"Epidemic prevention and control are at a critical juncture," a Beijing health official, Liu Xiaofeng, told a news conference on Monday, adding that the outbreak linked to the bar in the city's biggest district Chaoyang was "still developing".
+China is only just shaking off a heavy blow from a long lockdown in Shanghai - its most populous city and commercial nerve center - that also disrupted global supply chains.
+"Epidemic prevention and control are at a critical juncture," a Beijing health official, Liu Xiaofeng, told a news conference on Monday, adding that the outbreak linked to the bar in the city's biggest district, Chaoyang, was "still developing".

+In a show of how seriously authorities are taking the situation, Vice Premier Sun Chunlan visited the bar and said it was necessary to strengthen COVID prevention and control of key places, state media reported on Monday.
+People infected in the outbreak live or work in 14 of the capital's 16 districts, authorities have said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)